When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Monday, January 19th, 2009

-Your Majesty, signature piece for The Majesty of Trees Exhibition, 85 x 45 x 3 inches Acrylics, wrapped canvas.
-Work in progressThere are at least four active projects on the go here, and that’s the case with most artists.
-Because creativity is all-encompassing, and when the unpredictable nature of it is revealed on a daily blog, a defining statement or mission and re-evaluating it every once in a while is all-important for artists.
+There are at least four active projects on the go here, and that’s the case with most artists.
+Because creativity is all-encompassing, and when the unpredictable nature of it is revealed on a daily blog, a defining statement or mission and re-evaluating it every once in a while is all-important.

-* One main piece of work needs to be on the plate always, and the others are like a sort of coffee break; the mind needs to think of other things for a bit then returns to the main work with new perspective.
+* One main piece of work needs to be on the plate always, and the others are like a sort of coffee break; the mind needs to think of other things for a bit then return to the main work with new perspective.

 * About faith and fortitude: eventually things are finished one after the other, some in one day, some not…but every day no matter what, if one puts forth effort even with no results, then something is still accomplished.

 * Self-discipline: if a client is expecting an original concept and a complete product within 48 hours, then absolutely: results can be forced.
-Within that limited time frame, the usual way of working and thinking becomes temporarily chaotic; a difficult process for some, because pre-supposed thoughts have to scatter and previously-done ideas need to be let go.
-At some point, maybe with only one hour left - crunchtime - trust that chaos regroups into something totally new and unexpected..the best, most rewarding work can occur during these times.
+Within that limited time frame, the usual way of working and thinking becomes temporarily chaotic; a difficult process for some, because presupposed thoughts have to scatter and previously-done ideas need to be let go.
+At some point, maybe with only one hour left – crunch time – trust that chaos regroups into something totally new and unexpected..the best, most rewarding work can occur during these times.
 In other words, here’s how anything is created: you’ve gotta be willing to go a little kooky if you have to, but always be alert to reason and bring a thing into reality!

-* We have long-term goals and short-term goals, and mini-goals within the short-term ones, but the process is one and the same: shifting the usual and expected way of thinking – or working - is the best way to regenerate creativity on a consistant basis.
+* We have long-term goals and short-term goals, and mini-goals within the short-term ones, but the process is one and the same: shifting the usual and expected way of thinking – or working – is the best way to regenerate creativity on a consistent basis.

 Encaustic – painting with beeswax